polkascan/polkascan-os/README.md

 ## Other networks

 * Polkadot CC1: Use `docker-compose.polkadot-cc1-quick.yml` and `docker-compose.polkadot-cc1-full.yml`

-## Custom network

-* Modify `docker-compose.custom.yml` according to the specification of the custom chain
+* Substrate Node Template (https://github.com/substrate-developer-hub/substrate-node-template): Use `docker-compose.substrate-node-template.yml`

+## Add custom types for Substrate Node Template

-* Modify `harvester/app/type_registry/custom_types.json` to match the introduced types of the custom chain
+* Modify `harvester/app/type_registry/substrate-node-template.json` to match the introduced types of the custom chain
+* Truncate `runtime` and `runtime_*` tables on database
+* Start harvester
+* Check http://127.0.0.1:8080/node-template/runtime-type if all type are now correctly supported
+* Monitor http://127.0.0.1:8080/node-template/harvester/admin if blocks are being processed and try to restart by pressing "Process blocks in harvester queue" if process is interupted.

 ## Cleanup Docker
 Use the following commands with caution to cleanup your Docker environment.